Sicilian vote, Berlusconi threat add to Italy uncertainty

 Berlusconi was forced to step down and make way for Monti almost exactly a year ago at the height of a financial crisis which drove up Italy's borrowing costs and threatened to push its huge public debt out of control.

-Markets reacted nervously at the fresh bout of political uncertainty in the euro zone's third largest economy and yields on Italy's 10-year government bonds reached around five percent, 354 basis points over the yield of benchmark German Bunds.
+Markets reacted nervously to the prospect of uncertainty in the euro zone's third largest economy and yields on Italy's 10-year government bonds hovered just under five percent, 349 basis points over the yield of benchmark German Bunds.

-Earlier this month, helped by the European Central Bank's pledge of strong action to combat the crisis, that spread had narrowed to as little as 313 basis points.
+Earlier this month, helped by the European Central Bank's pledge of strong action to combat the crisis, that spread had narrowed to as little as 313 basis points, or 3.13 percent.